-The School has an Assistant Principal who manages the Program for Students with Disabilities.
-The school also provides a Student Wellbeing Officer / Chaplain two days a week whose role primarily focuses on the wellbeing of the students and community.
-As part of the welfare program at the school, a fully qualified school nurse is employed each day for 4 hours.
-The school liaises with other government agencies on a regular basis.
-Each year, parents, teachers, and students are given the opportunity to respond to surveys which included reference to Student Engagement and Wellbeing at the school.
+The school has an Assistant Principal who oversees the Disability Inclusion portfolio.
+In addition, the school employs a Student Wellbeing Leader, whose primary responsibility is to focus on the wellbeing of both students and the broader community.
+As part of its welfare program, the school employs a fully qualified school nurse, who works for four hours each day.
+The school regularly collaborates with various government agencies to support its initiatives.
+Each year, parents, teachers, and students are invited to participate in surveys that include questions regarding Student Engagement and Wellbeing at the school.

-The Assistant Principal (Student Wellbeing) oversees the Program for Students with Disability and supports students, teachers, Student Support Services (SSS) and educational support personnel to create Individual Learning Plans with specific goals.
-Timelines for assessment against these goals and Student Support Groups (SSG) meetings are also coordinated.
-Student Support Service (SSS) include speech therapists and psychologists.
-These services are also overseen by our Assistant Principal (Student Wellbeing) who clearly defines their roles and manages teacher referrals.

-These programs are all utilized to support students and build learning programs specific to student needs.
-All additional programs are linked into a student's Individual Learning Plan which is developed by the classroom teacher.
-The Assistant Principal (Student Wellbeing) works with the classroom teacher as a facilitator and mentor, and coordinates specialist services and placement of learning support staff to collaboratively work toward the goals that have been set.
-Learning tasks are developed and assessed by the classroom teacher, with the support of educational support staff (Integration Aides).
+The Assistant Principal (Student Wellbeing) works closely with students, teachers, Student Support Services (SSS), and educational support personnel to create Disability Inclusion Profiles, establish specific goals, and facilitate Student Support Group (SSG) meetings.
+Student Support Services include speech therapists and psychologists, whose roles are clearly defined and managed by the Assistant Principal (Student Wellbeing), who also oversees referrals.
+These services are integrated to support students and inform the development of personalised learning programs.
+All additional programs are linked to the student's Individual Learning Plan, which is created by the classroom teacher.
+The Assistant Principal (Student Wellbeing) serves as a facilitator and mentor, collaborating with the classroom teacher to coordinate specialist services and the placement of learning support staff.
+Together, they work toward achieving the established goals.
+Learning tasks are developed and assessed by the classroom teacher, with support from educational staff, including Integration Aides.

 Serpell Primary School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally, and socially.
 The Student Wellbeing team plays a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
-Serpell Primary

-School will utilise the following information and tools to identify students in need of extra emotional, social, or educational support:
+Serpell Primary School will utilise the following information and tools to identify students in need of extra emotional, social, or educational support: